jmcmt87/pentaho_ETL/README.md

 # pentaho_ETL
-An end to end ETL project with Pentaho and MySQL
+An end to end ETL project with Pentaho and MySQL with Data Warehouse design included